Japanese Milk Bread Dinner Rolls Recipe

 We’ll start by making our Tangzhong, which is a liquid roux by combining our bread flour and milk in a small sauce pan.

-Cook this mixture over a stove on low heat, stirrying constantly to prevent the Tangzhong from clumping up.
+Cook this mixture over a stove on low heat, stirring constantly to prevent the Tangzhong from clumping up.

 Once you’ve achieved a thick paste-like consistency, remove the Tangzhong from the stove and transfer to a small bowl or dish.